I had just shut my church down, putting to end five years of planting, struggling and depleting our retirement.

 But the successes we’d had got the attention of another church, struggling to reach the very people I was reaching.

-God moved us to a new city…right across the street from a new mission field, ripe for a harvest.
+God moved us to a new city…with everything I loved situated literally right across the street from us.

 God had already given me….what is that word the tv preachers throw around so much…”favor”?
 He’d given me favor with people I’d never met, so our new work could move into fast-forward.